 Read time 5 minutes

 The hard disk is the backbone of computer system hardware configuration because the Operating System is saved on it.
 All the applications, files, folders, and other data are kept in their sectors.
 A challenging drive sector is a part of the hard disk that divides files’ load in them.
-The performance of hard disk increases with the presence of sectors.
-A damage in a sector can cause the infamous blue screen error (BSOD.)
+The performance of hard disks increases with the presence of sectors.
+Damage in a sector can cause the infamous blue screen error (BSOD.)
 It implies a problem with the boot sector or the Master Boot Record (MBR) file.
-So, you should check and repair the bad sectors routinely, and in the present writeup, we will discuss the crucial causes and solutions to help fix this issue.
+So, you should check and repair the bad sectors routinely, and in the present write-up, we will discuss the crucial causes and solutions to help fix this issue.

 Some of the leading causes that we believe are responsible for the occurrence of bad sectors on the hard drives are listed below: